agubelu/blog/entries/2024-02-09_how-we-teach-frontend-with-vanilla-js.md

 ## Closing thoughts

 I had a lot of fun during my four years teaching web development.
 It's a particularly rewarding course because students get instant visual feedback on all the work they do, and that has a huge impact in keeping their motivation high throughout the semester.
-I like to think that the most valuable thing that we were able to provide to them, rather than the technicalities of things like *how to make an AJAX request with JS*, was these guidelines on how to organize scalable volumes of JS code.
+I like to think that the most valuable thing we were able to provide to them, rather than the technicalities of things like *how to make an AJAX request with JS*, was these guidelines on how to organize scalable volumes of JS code.

 Of course, this structure isn't flawless, and in many cases it's a bit coupled to other parts of our tech stack.
 I decided to share it in the hopes that it's useful to some devs or teachers out there.
-My hope is that, as our former students advance in their careers, they use it a starting point for even better code structures, and that we contributed to making some codebases, somewhere, a bit nicer.
+My hope is that, as our former students advance in their careers and move on to higher responsibility positions, they use it a starting point for even better code structures, and that we contributed to making some codebases, somewhere, a bit nicer.

 ## Bonus: utility modules